hperer02/Bird-sound-classification/README.md

 - Utilized mixed precision training with PyTorch to accelerate the training process.
 - Implemented K-Fold cross-validation to ensure the model's robustness and to make the best use of available data.
 - Used Adam optimizer and learning rate scheduling for optimal training performance.
+-
+## ONNX Integration
+To make the model more portable and optimize its performance during inference, we integrated the Open Neural Network Exchange (ONNX) format:

+### Model Export to ONNX
+- Converted the trained PyTorch model to ONNX format using `torch.onnx.export`.
+- Ensured the model's compatibility with ONNX by handling input and output shapes properly.

+### Benefits of Using ONNX
+- ONNX provides interoperability across different frameworks, allowing the model to be used in various environments.
+- Improved inference performance by leveraging optimized runtimes for ONNX models.

+### Inference with ONNX Runtime
+- Utilized ONNX Runtime for efficient model inference.
+- Implemented the inference pipeline to load the ONNX model and perform predictions.
+-
 ## Inference
 For the inference stage, the trained model was used to predict bird species from new audio recordings: